-On November 3, 2021, we entered into a certain Equity Sales Agreement (the "Sales Agreement") with William Blair & Company, L.L.C., as agent ("William Blair") pursuant to which we may sell shares of our common stock having an aggregate offering price of up to \$40.0 million from time to time, in our sole discretion, through an "at the market" equity offering program under which William Blair will act as sales agent.
-As of September 29, 2024, we have not sold any shares of our common stock under the Sales Agreement.
+On November 3, 2021, we entered into a certain Equity Sales Agreement (the "Sales Agreement") with William Blair & Company, L.L.C., as agent ("William Blair") pursuant to which we may sell shares of our common stock having an aggregate offering price of up to \$40.0 million (the "Shares"), from time to time, in our sole discretion, through an "at the market" equity offering program under which William Blair will act as sales agent.
+As of June 30, 2024, we have not sold any Shares under the Sales Agreement.